 How to Use Edible Luster Dust with Stencils

 Stencils help you to create stunning designs on your cake and baked goods.
 There are several ways of using edible luster dust with stencils.
-One of the ways we’ve already discussed and that’s airbrushing.
+We’ve already discussed one of the ways and that’s airbrushing.

 Roll out your fondant to the desired thickness and press your stencil into the fondant.
 Remember to dust your working surface with cornstarch and also your stencil.
 This is to ensure that there’s no stickiness anywhere.